Krayorn/blog/src/content/blog/http-server-go.md

 ### Step 2: Respond with a 200

-To response with 200, I have to `Write` to the accepted connection following the HTTP Response format:
+To respond with a 200 status code, I have to `Write` to the accepted connection following the HTTP Response format:
  - a status line
  - some headers
  - the response body